Yusadolat/Hackerbay-interview-backend/README.md

 `$ cd hackerbay-interview-backend && npm install`

-Then you need to add the private environment variables (API Keys):
+Then you need to add the environment variables:

-### Create a copy of the ".env,example" and name it as ".env".
+### Create a copy of the ".env.example" and name it as ".env".

 #### Populate it with the necessary secret keys: